-The recommended input capacitor(s) is determined by the 330μ F minimum capacitance and 500 mArms minimum ripple current rating.
+The recommended input capacitor(s) is determined by the 1,500 $\mu F^{(1)}$ minimum capacitance and 900 mA rms minimum ripple current rating.

-Ripple current, less than $150m\Omega$ equivalent series resistance (ESR), and temperature are the major considerations when selecting input capacitors.
-Unlike polymer tantalum, regular tantalum capacitors have a recommended minimum voltage rating of 2 x (maximum DC voltage + AC ripple).
+Ripple current and <100 m Ω equivalent series resistance (ESR) values are the major considerations, along with temperature, when designing with different types of capacitors.
+Unlike polymer tantalum, conventional tantalum capacitors have a recommended minimum voltage rating of 2 x (maximum dc voltage + ac ripple).
 This is standard practice to ensure reliability.

-For improved ripple reduction on the input bus, ceramic capacitors1 may used to compliment electrolytic types to achieve the minimum required capacitance.
+For improved ripple reduction on the input bus, ceramic capacitors may be used to complement electrolytic types and achieve the minimum required capacitance.